vinhta1/Obsidian-Repository/SCCoM/Jukebox/Jukebox Brainstorm.md

 The Shanghai Restoration - Paris of the East Hanumankind, Kalmi - Big Dawgs
 Panjabi MC - Mundian To Bach Ke
+WHIPPED CREAM, LICK - The Greatest
+Hozier - It Will Come Back